ADVRHumanoids/nicla_vision_ros/README.md

 ## Client setup
 We are going to run a MicroPython script on the Arduino Nicla Vision:
-- Start your Arduino Nicla Vision and install the latestrelease firmware ad described [in the official tutorial](https://docs.arduino.cc/tutorials/nicla-vision/getting-started).
+- Start your Arduino Nicla Vision and install the latest release firmware ad described [in the official tutorial](https://docs.arduino.cc/tutorials/nicla-vision/getting-started).
 - Connect your Arduino Nicla Vision to the PC and open the internal volume.
 - Overwrite the default main.py with the one provided in ```client/main.py```.